 Strive for quality Promote efficiency in production processes

-Discussions on technical and organisational issues take place at expert level, for example in the European Profiling Task Force and in the ESBRs Business Architecture Task Force.
-The ESBRs Steering Group and the Business Registers Working Group consult the project owner (Eurostat's Director of global business statistics) on technical and organisational issues.
-Strategic issues are addressed by the Business Statistics Directors Group (BSDG) and when applicable by the Vision Implementation Group (VIG).
+Discussions on technical and organisational issues took place at expert level, for example in the European Profiling Task Force and in the ESBRs Business Architecture Task Force.
+The ESBRs Steering Group and the Business Registers Working Group consulted the project owner (Eurostat's Director of global business statistics) on technical and organisational issues.
+Strategic issues were addressed by the Business Statistics Directors Group (BSDG) and when applicable by the Vision Implementation Group (VIG).

-The ESBRs Steering Group plays an important role in the project, with delegates from 14 national statistical institutes, 2 national central banks, the European Central Bank and Eurostat (see below).
+The ESBRs Steering Group played an important role in the project, with delegates from 14 national statistical institutes, 2 national central banks, the European Central Bank and Eurostat (see below).